 Disney+ is a new streaming service that is one of the favorite cable TV alternatives.
 It offers classic Disney movies, original series, short-form content, and documentaries.
 Because Disney owns a number of franchises and networks, you’ll be able to watch the following things on Disney Plus:

 - Star Wars

 - Fox classics like the Sound of Music and 30 seasons of the Simpsons

-This will be a great option for families and the cost is relatively low – Disney+ will be $6.99 a month and includes unlimited downloads, access across devices, and more.
+This is a great option for families and the cost is relatively low – Disney+ with ads is $7.99 per month and includes unlimited downloads, access across devices, and more.